Detached-Attachment

 8. Love comes from unexpected quarters

 These things were strangely new to me since I saw none of these with you and Appa.
-We had this big mansion with no love and here was this little home overflowing with love, laughter, and devotion.
+We had this big mansion with no love, and here was this little home overflowing with love, laughter, and devotion.
 That was when I firmly realised that all Appa and Amma are not like my Appa and Amma.

-When you came back from your trip it was very difficult for me to part the company of Vasanthi Maami.
+When you came back from your trip, it was very difficult for me to part from the company of Vasanthi Maami.
 She had tears in her eyes as she hugged me and said, “Shankar Kanna, you come from a wealthy family.
 Maami is just a lower middle class.
 Forgive us if our stay didn’t match the luxuries you are accustomed to.”

 9. The curse called modernity

 Until then, I was possessive of you and Appa and pined for your love and affection.
-But at that moment I decided in my heart that Vasanthi Maami and Ramu Maama would be my spiritual parents.
+But at that moment, I decided in my heart that Vasanthi Maami and Ramu Maama would be my spiritual parents.
 I was disgusted with both of you.
 Had I not stayed with Vasanthi Maami, I would have considered the whole episode as a ‘matter of fact’.
 I never would have known a different life.
 I was disgusted with you people.

 To get your space and privacy, and to focus on your pursuits, you decided to put me into a boarding school when I was barely ten years old.